Meet the Access Team

 The mission of Multicultural Academic and Support Services (MASS) is to maximize student success by assisting Multicultural and First-Generation College Students in their transition to UCF and by connecting with the University community and our partners to promote and facilitate academic support services and programs.

-The Student Academic Resource Center (SARC), Multicultural Academic Support Services Office (MASS), and First Year Advising and Exploration (FYAE) work together to coordinate and execute the Summer Bridge Access Program.
-The three offices work as a united front to promote student success and persistence for the Access Program, which proudly boasts a 97–100% retention rate yearly.
+The Student Academic Resource Center (SARC), Multicultural Academic Support Services Office (MASS), work together to coordinate and execute the Summer Bridge Access Program.
+The two offices work as a united front to promote student success and persistence for the Access Program, which proudly boasts a 97–100% retention rate yearly.

 Since the fall of 2011, the offices have worked as a cohesive team to provide academic support and academic advising, opportunities to develop leadership skills, community building, and assistance for the Access students as they transition from high school into the University environment.
 The collaborative efforts of these three departments have enhanced the student experience and significantly increased the quality of services provided.